intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 part, SDOs would rather leverage existing work done by other organizations than recreate it themselves (and would like the same done with respect to their own work).
-Establishing a liaison relationship can provide the framework for ongoing communications to
+Establishing a liaison relationship and appointing liaison managers in both IETF and peer organization can provide the framework for ongoing communications to

 - prevent inadvertent duplication of effort, without obstructing either organization from pursuing its own mandate;